pyston/pyston_v1/README.md

 Pyston welcomes any kind of contribution; please see [CONTRIBUTING.md](https://github.com/dropbox/pyston/blob/master/CONTRIBUTING.md) for details.
 > tl;dr: You will need to sign the [Dropbox CLA](https://opensource.dropbox.com/cla/) and run the tests.

+Pyston a fairly low-level program with a lot of necessary hacks for compatibility or performance purposes.
+We recommend taking a look at [development tips](docs/TIPS.md).

 ### Roadmap

 ##### v0.1: [released 4/2/2014](https://tech.dropbox.com/2014/04/introducing-pyston-an-upcoming-jit-based-python-implementation/)